AleeWeb/bird-animframe-js/README.md

 # bird-animframe-js

-A simple JavaScript animation experiment using <strong>requestAnimationFrame();</strong> with creative graphics.
+A simple and basic JavaScript animation experiment using <strong>requestAnimationFrame();</strong> with creative graphics.
 Make the paper bird fly!

 Note: The JavaScript is in the <script> tags in the HTML file.